 The Corporate Management Team (CMT), led by the Chief Executive, is responsible for implementing the decisions taken by the Council and Cabinet.
-The other members of CMT during 2023/24 were the Director of Environmental Services, the Director of Finance who serves as the Council's s151 officer and the Director of Place.
+The other members of CMT during 2024/25 were the Deputy Chief Executive who serves as the Council's s151 officer, the Strategic Director, the Resources Service Director and the Customer and Communications Service Director.

-A workforce of about 400 employees deliver Council services from various locations in the Borough.
-These include the Borough Offices in Cheshunt, two leisure centres, the Spotlight multi-purpose arts and events centre in Hoddesdon, and the 18 hole golf course, driving range and conference centre at Cheshunt Park as well as the depot at New River Trading Estate Cheshunt.
+A workforce of about 400 employees delivers Council services from various locations in the Borough.
+These include the Borough Offices in Cheshunt, two leisure centres, the Spotlight multi-purpose arts and events centre in Hoddesdon, and the 18-hole golf course, driving range and conference centre at Cheshunt Park as well as the depot at New River Trading Estate Cheshunt.